Eronarn/eronarn.github.io/_posts/2020-04-22-Moving-on-from-Quantopian.md

 As far as my personal life, I spend a lot of time helping organize a queer and anarchist housing cooperative.
 That means cooking, budget spreadsheets, home improvement, planting an edible lawn, and more - sort of like having a second job!
 I'm also [helping organize Malden's COVID-19 mutual aid group](https://maldenneighbors.org/).
 When I have leisure time, I'm all about permadeath/ironman achievement hunting and competitive Magic: the Gathering - want to draft?

-Do I sound like a promising future coworker?
-If you have a position that aligns with what I'm looking for, I would love to hear from you!
+If I sound like a promising future coworker and you have a position that aligns with what I'm looking for, I would love to hear from you!
 Please feel free to [send an email to eronarn@gmail.com](mailto:eronarn@gmail.com), or [DM me on Twitter at @jmeickle](https://twitter.com/jmeickle).
+I prefer hearing from other engineers directly rather than recruiters, and I'm deeply appreciative of inquiries that state the company name, job duties, and salary range up front.